roots/sage/lib/modules/core.redux/ReduxFramework/README.txt

  * The most advanced typography module complete with preview, Google fonts, and auto-css output!

 = Additional Features =
-As if that's not enough, there's more.

 * Field Validation
 * Language Packs
 * Full value escaping
-* Required - Link visibility from parent fields
-	* Set this to affect the visibility of the field on the parent's value.
+* Required - Link visibility from parent fields.
+Set this to affect the visibility of the field on the parent's value.
-* Output CSS Automatically
-	* Redux generates CSS and the appropriate Google Fonts stylesheets for you on select fields.
+* Output CSS Automatically - Redux generates CSS and the appropriate Google Fonts stylesheets for you on select fields.
 You need only specify the CSS selector to apply the CSS to (limited to certain fields).
 * Oh, and did we mention a fully integrated Google Webfonts setup that will make you so happy you'll want to cry?